Guidance for other settings and events

 Measles, mumps and rubella (MMR) vaccine — Health Information and Services (external link)

-Primary schools and early learning services are currently required to keep an immunisation register as per the Health (Immunisation) Regulations 1995.
+Primary schools and early learning services are no longer required to keep an immunisation register following revocation of the Health (Immunisation) Regulations 1995 on 8 January 2026.

 Promote immunisation and protection against measles